 Graham comments that the key opinion leaders and the go-to people in the market with whom Coulter Partners interact regularly, tend to present a very different profile from those sought for traditional pharmaceutical medical device roles.
 Talent is specialised and the cross over skills he describes aren’t really found in the physician community, who tend only to complete 5 or 6 weeks of Ophthalmology as part of their training.

-Graham adds, “This reflects what’s also happening within the digital health space.
+“This reflects what’s also happening within the digital health space.
 We’ve been active where companies want to bring machine learning technology/AI into the healthcare industry.
 They need people who understand healthcare – researchers, physicians and business leaders.
 On the other hand, there is also a need to manipulate the data that’s now available and this requires different skills and profiles.
 Data analysts and data scientists are a priority and don’t necessarily need to understand a great deal about healthcare.
 Companies ideally need hybrid talent with the skills to fully exploit the opportunities and that’s where there is currently a big hole.”⁷

 Congenital Cataract Capsule Post YAG Laser Surgery

-Q’s View: Asia-Pacific and its Medical Affairs Evolution
+Quentin’s View: Asia-Pacific and its Medical Affairs Evolution

 The APAC region is an unsaturated market in Ophthalmology, particularly in China and India, and is expected to grow most quickly with rising awareness of eye diseases and increasing disposable income.
 Senior Consultant, Quentin Oerlemans notes: